Spitfire7777/crs2inf-converter/README.md

     ```
     The default path will be the original directory of the .crs file, followed by the name of the file, which by default will be `install.inf`

-- [EXPERIMENTAL] Using the `-i` or `--install` flag will install the cursors file given by the converter.
+- Using the `-i` or `--install` flag will install the cursors file given by the converter. _IMPORTANT!_ The path of the install file has to be the same path of the cursors.
-    _IMPORTANT!_ The path of the install file has to be the same path of the cursors, and the script must be executed with administrative permissions.
+    This will call an UAC window for the installation.

 ## License
 Licensed under the CC0 v1.0 license.